dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 ```

 The `httpStatus` and `httpStatusCode` fields indicate the HTTP status and
 status code per the HTTP specification.
-The `messsage` field provides a
+The `message` field provides a
 human-readable description of the validation error.
 The `errorCode` field
 provides a machine-readable code which can be used by clients to handle
 validation errors.
 The possible validation errors for the aggregate analytics